 - Loss of consortium

 Medical expenses and lost wages are often the easiest damages to calculate in any claim, and most victims will be able to tell an attorney this number from the onset.
 However, a claim for damages should look farther into the future and project out future medical expenses, and the impact of your injuries on your career.
 Many victims of severe accidents are unable to hold a career after the accident, and a claim should therefore take this into consideration.

 If you or a loved one were injured by the negligent actions of another person, do not hesitate to contact the Malley Law Firm.
 Tony Malley has years of experience in assisting his clients with their personal injury claims.
-Contact our Beaumont and Houston offices today for your initial free consultation.
+Contact our Beaumont office today for your initial free consultation.